 7th Wedding Anniversary – Copper & Wool

-Copper and wool might seem like an odd combination to celebrate seven years of marriage but they are chosen for their ability to conduct heat.
+Copper and wool might seem like an odd combination to celebrate your 7th wedding anniversary but they are chosen for their ability to conduct heat.
 After seven years together your marriage should be seen as warm and comforting so choose gifts based on copper and wool to recognise this.

 We love this copper coffee set for two from John Lewis and think it's an adorable idea for your seventh anniversary.